 We’re coming into Summer which means beach days and picnics.
 We love being outdoors and enjoying the sunshine, but we also know it can make eczema symptoms worse.

 You may have a great management plan in place throughout Winter and Autumn, but as the heat increases, you may find you need to re-think your approach.
 It turns out hot weather is one of the most common trigger of eczema, especially in children, so you might notice your little one’s eczema more during Summer than Winter.
+Making sure you have a good Natural Sunscreen SPF50 and moisturise with an eczema moisturiser will help keep flare ups at bay during the warmer months.

 How does heat trigger eczema?